balunist/mbp_docs2/source/options/glass-boards.rst

-:blue:`Note:` Selecting this option has no functional affect, including in a manufacturing model, since the Manufacturing Model task will create a setup with appropriate thickness with of without the board showing thickness.
+:blue:`Note:` Selecting this option has no functional affect, including in a manufacturing model, since the Manufacturing Model task will create a setup with appropriate thickness with or without the board showing thickness.
 It is purely for aesthetics.